Last Updated on

 Oh, yum.
-If I have to choose a favorite chocolate recipe, chocolate chip shortbread would certainly be in the running.
-The appeals of this cookie?
+If I have to choose a favorite chocolate recipe, chocolate chip shortbread cookies would certainly be in the running.
+The appeal of this cookie?
 Few ingredients.
 Simple to mix and bake.
 Freezes great.
 Perfect shortbread taste with just the right amount of chocolate.
 Wows everyone.

 When I bake chocolate chip shortbread, I almost always make a double batch – one for now and one for the freezer.
 This cookie defrosts so quickly, that I love to have them on hand for company.
 They are always a hit.
 My cousins will devour these cookies by the handful!

-They don’t necessarily look like much, but bake them before you make your decision.
+These cookies don’t necessarily look like much, but bake them before you make your decision.
 I think it is a perfect chocolate twist on a classic shortbread cookie.

-Here’s the recipe for Chocolate Chip Shortbread (also / officially known as Chocolate Chip Tea Cakes).
+Here’s the recipe for Chocolate Chip Shortbread Cookies, officially known as Chocolate Chip Tea Cakes.

 1 cup butter, softened